Myanmar maintains tight limit on foreign aid despite crisisMay 9th, 2008 - 10:21 am ICT by admin

-The White House has urged Myanmar to allow US disaster relief into the country while a State Department official said that the US was planning to drop food without the junta’s approval.
+The White House urged Myanmar to allow US disaster relief into the country while a State Department official said the US was planning to drop food aid without the junta’s approval.

 The United Nations Security Council was divided on how to respond to the emergency.
 Western members are putting strong pressure on Myanmar to allow foreign relief aid to over one million homeless who are grappling with diseases and hunger.